 Add VMware vCenter Cloud Provider Resource

 This article explains how to configure a vCenter cloud provider resource.
-The VMware vCenter cloud provider is provided with CloudShell 7.0 (and above) and enables the deployment of virtual machines from vCenter templates, images, clones (existing vCenter VMs) and linked clones (snapshots of existing vCenter VMs).
+The VMware vCenter cloud provider enables the deployment of virtual machines from vCenter templates, images, clones (existing vCenter VMs) and linked clones (snapshots of existing vCenter VMs).
 Each deployment type includes the required settings, attributes, and commands.
 For a video tutorial on how to set up the resource, watch the video at the bottom of the article.

 To add a vCenter cloud provider resource: